Configuring how content is indexed

 </aside>

-To remove elements without changing your templating, see the exclude selectors CLI option.
+To remove elements without changing your templating, see the Pagefind CLI’s exclude selectors option.

-Attributes of HTML elements can be added to the main search index with the data-pagefind-index-attrs attribute:
+Attributes of HTML elements can be added to the search index with the data-pagefind-index-attrs attribute:

 <h1>Condimentum Nullam</h1>